HerculesRD/FastScanLP/README.md

  Usage: ./FastScanLP.sh < -H <IP> | -D <DNS> > [-l]

  Without -l you have a list with an open port in each line.
 With -l, the list is just numeric and in one line (more "grepeable" i think)

- The DNS resolver will be ready soon (still not working)

  Thanks for using the Scanner!!
 Please be free to want stuff

  # How it works?